rio-labs/Rio-Jobs/README.md

 import rio
 import rio_jobs

-# Regular code to create your Rio app
+# Regular code to create your Rio app.
+This one is just an example that displays
+# a static text.
 class MyRoot(rio.Component):
     def build(self) -> rio.Component:
         return rio.Text(